reductstore/reductstore/docs/README.md

 docker run -p 8383:8383 -v ${PWD}/data:/data ghcr.io/reduct-storage/reduct-storage:main
 ```

-The storage will be available on port http://127.0.01:8383 and store data in the `./data` directory.
+The storage will be available on port http://127.0.01:8383 and stores data in the `./data` directory.
 You may check if it's working with a simple HTTP request:

 ```
 curl http://127.0.0.1:8383/info